 Israel: Israel does not allow its citizens to hold dual citizenship in most cases.
 Israeli law generally requires individuals to renounce their foreign citizenship upon becoming an Israeli citizen.

 However, there are exceptions and special circumstances, particularly for certain individuals who acquire Israeli citizenship through the Law of Return (which grants Jewish people the right to immigrate to Israel).
-In some cases, these individuals may be allowed to retain their original citizenship alongside their Israeli citizenship.
+In some cases, these individuals may be allowed to retain their original Israeli citizenship.

 How Can Global Citizen Solutions Help You?